 - 1 teaspoon vanilla extract

-Add pumpkin puree and continue mixing until incorporated into the batter.
+- Add pumpkin puree and vanilla and continue mixing until incorporated into the batter.

-Add baking powder, baking soda, and baking powder and mix until all ingredients are well combined.
+- Add baking powder and baking soda and mix until all ingredients are well combined.